bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 71°
-- overcast clouds
+- broken clouds
 - 97% humidity
-- 3 mph wind
+- 4 mph wind
 - 0.95 inches of precipitation in the past 24 hours

 ## Temperature History